 A family's income determines eligibility for assistance and is also used to calculate the family's rent payment.
 OHA will use the policies and methods described in this chapter to ensure that only eligible families receive assistance and that no family pays more or less than its obligation under the regulations.
 This chapter describes HUD regulations and OHA policies related to these topics in three parts as follows:

 Part I: Annual Income.
-HUD regulations specify the sources of income to include and exclude to arrive at a family's annual income.
+HUD regulations specify the sources of income which are excluded from the family's annual income.
 These requirements and OHA policies for calculating annual income are found in Part I.